salvacarrion/autonmt/docs/concepts/philosophy.md

 Four principles shape every API decision in AutoNMT.
 If you understand these, the rest of the framework will feel predictable — because it was designed to.

+## The problem it solves

+A real NMT experiment is rarely *one* model on *one* dataset.
+It's a question — *does byte-level encoding beat BPE on low-resource German→English, at which vocab size, and does it hold across two test sets?* — answered by running the **same pipeline** many times, changing one knob at a time: clean → split → tokenize → build vocab → **train** → decode → score → tabulate.
+Every step except *train* is identical each time, yet that scaffolding is where the time goes and where the silent bugs hide (a leaked test set, a vocab/checkpoint mismatch, a BLEU computed with a different tokenizer than last week). **AutoNMT automates that repetitive half** so the only thing you think about is the model.

 ## 1. Grid-first { #grid-first }

 Most training code is written as **loops**: `for dataset in ...: for vocab_size in ...: